DD(1P) POSIX Programmer's Manual DD(1P)

 described for the unblock operand except that characters are converted

-the trailing <space>s are added.
+EBCDIC after the trailing <space> characters are added.

 The block and unblock keywords are from historical BSD practice.